vorhey/code-bridge.nvim/README.md

 - `:CodeBridgeDiffStaged`:
   - Sends staged changes: output of `git diff --cached`.

-- `:CodeBridgeUse <provider>`:
+- `:CodeBridgeUse`:
-  - Switches the active provider at runtime.
-The tmux window should have the same name.
+  - With `<provider>` arg: switch the active provider immediately.
+  - Without args: open a popup picker that lists configured providers and the current one.

 ### Example keymaps (optional)